ilkaymueller/Data_Analysis_Projects/README.md

 # Data_Analysis_Projects
-In this repository, I am storing my data analysis projects which I worked with public Kaggle datasets
+In this repository, I am storing my data analysis projects.
+Codes are up to date and all working fine, still most of the time maps are not displaying, do not hesitate to contact me for maps/graphs if you cannot see them.

 ## Table of Contents